tsutterley/gravity-toolkit/doc/source/user_guide/gen_harmonics.md

 gen_harmonics.py
 ================

- - Calculates the spherical harmonic coefficients of a spatial field
+ - Converts data from the spatial domain to spherical harmonic coefficients
  - Does not compute the solid Earth elastic response

 #### Calling Sequence
 ```python
 from gravity_toolkit.gen_harmonics import gen_harmonics